Joining the D-Word

 - contain threatening, abusive, harassing, defamatory, vulgar, obscene, libelous, hateful, or otherwise objectionable content;

 - disrupt dialogue.
-We do not allow users to repeatedly post the same information to our online forums in a deliberate attempt to "spam", clog or otherwise inhibit open discussion;
+We do not allow members to repeatedly post the same information to our online forums in a deliberate attempt to "spam", clog or otherwise inhibit open discussion;

-- engage in ad hominem attacks (i.e. attack a fellow user, rather than the content of the comment itself), stalking or otherwise harassing others on our forums;
+- engage in ad hominem attacks (i.e. attack a fellow member, rather than the content of the comment itself), stalking or otherwise harassing others on our forums;

-- attempt to impersonate or falsely state or otherwise misrepresent another user, person or entity;
+- attempt to impersonate or falsely state or otherwise misrepresent another member, person or entity;

-- promote unsolicited or unauthorized commercial advertising, "junk mail," "spam," "chain letters," "pyramid schemes," or any other form of solicitation whether in The D-Word itself or by using the user directory to farm contact information;
+- promote unsolicited or unauthorized commercial advertising, "junk mail," "spam," "chain letters," "pyramid schemes," or any other form of solicitation whether in The D-Word itself or by using the People Search to farm contact information;

 - endanger or harm a minor in any way.

-Please note: If a user violates our Code of Conduct, we reserve the right to ban them from further participation on The D-Word.
+Please note: If a member violates our Code of Conduct, we reserve the right to ban them from further participation on The D-Word.

 What if I am looking for someone to make a documentary about me or a topic close to my heart?

 While we appreciate that some folks who find The D-Word are simply in search of a documentary filmmaker, most of our members are not looking for new projects, but are coming to us to discuss ones they are already working on.
 If you have already raised a budget for the documentary and are looking for professionals to help make it, you can e-mail a description of the need, topic, and amount you have budgeted, and we can post it for you in the Classifieds.
 We cannot share classifieds where you are expecting filmmakers to work for free or raise their own funds for the project.